cass-e-design/p5js-wp-legacy/readme.txt

 = What are the differences between this and other p5.js plugins? =

 This version should have very wide compatibility.
 It uses a shortcode, so it's not dependent on Gutenberg, and it should be compatible with very old versions of both PHP and WordPress.
+The oldest versions supported are subject to change, but is a goal of the project.

 == Screenshots ==